Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Assess the Cracks:

-• Wait for the full curing period, which can be up to 90 days, before making any repairs unless the cracks are widening significantly.
+• Wait for the complete curing period, which can last up to 90 days, before making repairs unless cracks are noticeably widening.

 2. Choosing the Right Repair Method: